 Our favorite travel insurance site!

-If you book a trip, don’t forget to get travel insurance within 14 days of your first booking.
-We could not be stronger advocates of being well-insured.
-Not just for the little stuff but the big things like medical emergencies.
+We could not be stronger advocates of being well-insured—not just for the little stuff but for the big things like medical emergencies.
 We never leave home without it.
-Over the years, we have used many sites but have now found our go-to place.
-Squaremouth.com does a fantastic job; it has a user-friendly interface, uses top-rated and reputable insurance carriers, and most policies cover COVID-19 medical issues and cancellations.
-They also mediate on your behalf if you have problems with your policy.
+Our go-to place is Squaremouth.com.
+It does a fantastic job with its user-friendly interface and uses top-rated and reputable insurance carriers.
+They also mediate on your behalf if you have problems.

 To empower you as a consumer, we suggest you read our blog post on the importance of travel insurance and how to get the best coverage from top-rated companies for an affordable price.